BestTimesToVisit.com Logo

 packing

 Pack layers!
-Sochi's weather can be unpredictable, especially in the shoulder seasons.
-Bring comfortable walking shoes as you'll likely be doing a lot of exploring on foot.
-Don't forget sunscreen, even on cloudy days, as the sun can be strong, especially near the Black Sea.
+Sochi's weather can be unpredictable, even in summer.
+You might experience sunshine in the morning and rain in the afternoon.
+Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
+Don't forget a universal adapter for your electronics.

 Weather Details